Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 Housed within a magic barrier that encompassed the central city, which continued to expand as adjustments were made, the King’s army could do nothing to break through those boundaries, much like how the Southern Isles were protected.

-Hoping to gain a portion of this miracle, many lords had decided that it wouldn’t do for them to be left behind in the stagnant world that King Oswald believed in.
-Many believed in the overall prosperity that this new venture would lead them down.
+Hoping to gain a portion of this miracle, many lords decided that it wouldn’t do for them to be left behind in the stagnant world that King Oswald believed in.
+They believed in the overall prosperity that this new venture would lead them down.

-And those that ventured soon reaped the benefits.
-Their own towns had been given the same protection from the King, erecting barriers of their own.
-Ideas and blueprints flowed to their workshops, for their local artisans to make sense of.
+And those that took that leap of faith soon reaped the benefits.
+Their own towns had been given the same protection from the King, receiving crafters to erect a barrier for them.
+Ideas and blueprints flowed to their workshops for local artisans to make sense of.
 Trade flourished between the allied towns, while the others were left out of the loop.

-Yet, there were still plenty that had not learned of the booming towns that had started to dot throughout the kingdom.
+Yet, there were still plenty that had not learned of the booming towns that started to dot throughout the kingdom.
 The staunch followers of King Oswald resorted to a gag rule and flagrant lies to keep their people in order.
 Many people who had never stepped foot outside of their domain had no choice but to blindly believe in their lord.
-They had no choice but to convince themselves that their opponents had fallen to the temptation of a seductress who shamelessly bared her skin to lure men to her side.
-Truly, the country of Sistina had split into a tale of two different beliefs.
+Their ignorance was taken advantage of to imprint a belief that their opponents had fallen to the temptation of a seductress who shamelessly bared her skin to lure men to her side.
+Truly, the Kingdom of Sistina had split into a tale of two different paths.

 As Dengel oversaw the conversation between his lord, Viscountess Faulkner, and the other men of nobility, he could plainly see that those statements were pure propaganda.